tobchen/TobyG/README.md

 The 3D coordinate system is right handed with X going positively to the right.

-All angles are handled in radiant unless otherwise noted.
+All angles in radiant unless otherwise noted.

 #### Camera